zoyaarief/Jobtrack/docs/design-document.md

 ### Story 6 (AI Feature - Zoya)

-**As a user viewing a question,** I want to click a "Get Mock Answer" button **so that** I can receive an AI-generated ideal answer to help me study.
+**As a user viewing a question,** I want to click a "Tips" button **so that** I can receive community suggested tips to help me study.

 **Acceptance Criteria:**

-- A "Get AI Mock Answer" button is visible on every question card.
+- A "Tips" button is visible on every question card.

-- Clicking the button triggers a `fetch` call to a specific backend route (e.g., `POST /api/questions/:id/ai-answer`).

-- A loading indicator is displayed while the AI response is being generated.
+- A loading indicator is displayed while the tips are being generated.

-- The generated answer is displayed clearly below the question.
+- The generated tips are displayed clearly below the question.

-- If the AI call fails, a user-friendly error message is shown.
+- If loading fails, a user-friendly error message is shown.

 ## 4. Design Mockups